 Obtaining Israeli Citizenship

-Often, when people come to us asking if they can apply for Israeli citizenship by using a DNA test to prove Jewish ancestry, they want to immigrate to Israel based on Israel’s 1950 Law of Return.
+Generally speaking, those who are interested in Israeli citizenship by DNA test wish to prove Jewish ancestry in order to immigrate to Israel based on Israel’s 1950 Law of Return.
 This law indicates that any Jew, child of a Jew, or grandchild of a Jew, is permitted to immigrate to Israel.
 Subsequent legal processes indicate that this is only so long as a person has not converted to another religion.

-However, many times, people know that they have Jewish ancestry, but their paperwork and documentation have been destroyed due to various politically chaotic periods or a family tragedy.
+Quite often, applicants know or suspect that they have Jewish ancestry, but their paperwork and documentation have been destroyed due to various politically chaotic periods or a family tragedy.
 It is often in this context that they wish to use a DNA test to prove their ancestry.

 When Is an Israeli Citizenship DNA Test Needed?